openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem.rst

 .. meta::
-   :description: OpenVINO™ ecosystem offers various resources for developing deep learning solutions.
+   :description: OpenVINO™ ecosystem offers various ../about-openvino/additional-resources for developing deep learning solutions.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   ote_documentation
+   openvino-ecosystem/openvino-training-extensions
-   datumaro_documentation
+   openvino-ecosystem/datumaro
-   ovsa_get_started
+   openvino-ecosystem/openvino-security-add-on

 OpenVINO™ is not just one tool.
 It is an expansive ecosystem of utilities, providing a comprehensive workflow for deep learning solution development.
 Learn more about each of them to reach the full potential of OpenVINO™ Toolkit.